You’ve been saving, and now you’re ready to make a withdrawal

 - Online.
 Log in to your my529 account.
-Click Withdrawals.
+Click “Withdrawals” and follow the prompts.
 Funds can be deposited electronically into your or your beneficiary’s bank account.

 - Mail or fax.
 Submit a Withdrawal Request form (Form 300).
 You can instruct my529 to mail a check to you, your beneficiary, the school where your beneficiary is enrolled, to another 529 college savings plan, or to an ABLE account.
+Withdrawals for student loan repayments and apprenticeships can go to the account owner or beneficiary.
 Withdrawals to pay for K-12 tuition expenses will be sent only to the account owner.

 - Some withdrawals may require a signature guarantee.
 Read the Program Description for more information.

 - my529 is required by federal law to issue an IRS Form 1099-Q when funds are withdrawn from an account.
 Read the Program Description for more information.

 Be sure your withdrawals are for qualified expenses.